BioPhoton/angular-star-rating/chore/scripts/docs/00_preconditions.md

 - angular cli
 To install the angular cli follow the steps on the [angular-cli](https://github.com/angular/angular-cli) repository.

+# Preconditions

+node modules to install globally:
+- conventional-recommended-bump
+- conventional-changelog
+- conventional-changelog-cli
+- conventional-github-releaser
+- conventional-commits-detector

+`npm i -g color conventional-recommended-bump conventional-changelog conventional-changelog-cli conventional-github-releaser conventional-commits-detector`

-Ok, ow we have installed all needed cli's and created the required accounts we can start straight away.
+Ok, now we have installed all needed cli's and created the required accounts we can start straight away.
 We will divide this article into two sections,
-First we will creation an repository and connecting it to travice and second we will implement a little helper script that checks our travis state.
+First we will creation an repository and connecting it to travis and second we will implement a little helper script that checks our actual travis state.